-Prerequisite: ENGL 3400 or CWCL 3400.
+Prerequisite: CWCL 3400.
 A study of poetic technique beyond the fundamentals introduced in ENGL/CWCL 3400.
 The course emphasizes prosody and poetic forms, both prescribed and organic.
 Students receive further training in workshop techniques via the analysis of poems produced by class members.